-Sample: students in STAT 587-2
+Sample: routers of students in STAT 5870-1/A

-Statistics: proportion of those students that have Gigabit routers.
+Statistics: proportion of routers that have gigabit speed

 Simple random sampling

 A simple random sample is a sample from the population where all subsets of the same size are equally likely to be sampled.
 Random samples ensure that statistical conclusions will be valid.